 5. Essential oils

-Some essential oils have been found to have an effect on H. pylori overgrowth.
-The oils derived from lemongrass and lemon verbena in particular were studied and found to have a positive effect on mouse resistance to H. pylori colonization in laboratory tests.
+Some essential oils to have an effect on H. pylori overgrowth.
+The oils derived from lemongrass and lemon verbena in particular and found to have a positive effect on mouse resistance to H. pylori colonization in laboratory tests.

 Most essential oils aren’t tested by the U.S. Food and Drug Administration (FDA) for human consumption, so be careful when using this remedy.
 Essential oils are meant to be inhaled with a diffuser or mixed in a carrier oil and applied to the skin.

 6. Smaller meals